 Below are the texts from the original post.
 I thought I’d keep it so I can read it again in the years to come…

 Just got back from a long-month vacation with my parents who came to us to have their first-ever Europe tour.
-We brought them to see some places here in Germany, like the walled city of Nördlingen; the Hohenzollern Schloss; the beautiful city of Munich and some small trip near our area.
+We went to see some places here in Germany, like the walled city of Nördlingen; the Hohenzollern Schloss; the beautiful city of Munich.
+We also did some small trips near our area.
 We also brought them to Austria to see the Alps up close.
-Then we spent some days lazing around in Jesolo, Italy and to for them to see Venice.
+Then we spent some days lazing around in Jesolo, Italy and for them to see Venice.

-After this, Armin had to go back to work but my parents and I went on and visited my brother and his family in Paris where we stayed for almost two weeks.
+After this, Armin had to go back to work but my parents and I went on and visited my brother and his family in Paris.
 My parents flew back to the Philippines last Friday.
-It was a hectic month and the weather was a bit weird for a summer, rainy and cold most of the time, but it was fun and time well spent with family.
+It was a hectic month and the weather was a bit weird for a summer.
+Rainy and cold most of the time, but it was fun and time well spent with family.

 Since I am still recovering from a vacation hangover (a.k.a. feeling lazy), I choose to share with you this really easy and simple Cantonese all-time favorite dish, Chow Fun.
 It is a dish of flat rice noodle that is stir-fried.
 It is also common to add meat, usually beef that has been marinated.
 But if you are like me at the moment, trying to avoid anything fussy, then this Vegetable Chow Fun is a perfect dish for you too!

 Chow Fun recipes usually use the fresh wide flat rice noodles known as Ho Fun (hor fun, he fun, shahe fun, chow foon).